green7ea/blog/README.md

 ## A Linker's Job

-When we want to build an executable, we have to have the function calls call the right function.
+To get an executable, we put many object files together and link the calls to missing functions to the actual functions found in other objects.
 To do this, we have a few options:

-1. Put everything in a continuous file and jump directly to the function.
+1. Link the functions directly together by jumping directly to the function.
-2. Keep everything in separate files and assemble them before running.
-Keep a table of offsets to functions and look up where to jump.
+2. Have a table that contains our functions and look up where to jump before jumping to the desired function.

 The first option describes static linking.
 This is more efficient, less flexible and rarely used.